Li Han, DeBach–the Visualization of Bach's "Well-Tempered Clavichord," 2016–2017

 -

-1000 and 2000 Introductory—no prerequisites and reserved for beginning students
+1000 and 2000: Introductory—no prerequisites and reserved for beginning students

-3000 or 4000 Intermediate and advanced courses
+3000 or 4000: Intermediate and advanced courses

-5000 and 6000 reserved for matriculated graduate students
+5000 and 6000: Reserved for matriculated graduate students

-Participation in graduate-level classes for undergraduate student requires the signature of the instructor and the Director of Academic Advising.
+Participation in graduate-level classes for undergraduate student requires the signature of the instructor and the director of Academic Advising.

 Semester Hours

 SAIC operates on a semester calendar and awards credit on a semester basis.
 Per US Department of Education regulations, for each credit hour assigned to a course, the student must be expected to perform a minimum of three hours of student work per week throughout the semester.
-Accordingly, a 3-credit hour course requires nine hours of student work per week (three hours of student work for each credit hour assigned).
+Accordingly, a three-credit hour course requires nine hours of student work per week (three hours of student work for each credit hour assigned).
 Student work may take the form of classroom time, other direct faculty instruction, or out-of-class homework, assignments, or other student work.
 To determine the appropriate amount of classroom time required for each course, SAIC follows the standards established by its accrediting bodies.

 Grades